How to Save Water Without a Shorter Shower

 A Drop in the Ocean Sustainable Living Zero Waste Shop

-I can’t tell you how many times I’ve tried to take 5 minute showers.
-Even 10 minute showers.
-Every few months I tell myself I’m gonna do it and then the timer goes off and I’ve hardly even washed my hair.
+I cannot tell you how many times I’ve tried to take 5-minute showers.
+Every time I tell myself I’m gonna do it, the timer goes off and I’ve hardly even washed my hair.

-And who wants to end their shower with a timer going off?
-That’s just not pleasant.
+And who wants to end their shower with a timer buzzing??
+So unpleasant.

-Elizabeth flipped this common messaging on its head.
+Elizabeth flipped the common messaging on its head.

 “Instead of telling people to cut their showers in half, show them how a low-flow shower head can cut their water use in half.”